Diagnosis

 Gathering initial evidence

 Interviews are most effective when they are started with some meaningful initial evidence.
 The search space of available symptoms is very wide, so the statistical inference engine needs a place to start.
 Due to this, you should aim for at least 2-3 initial present symptoms.
-Adding additional symptoms, as well as absent
+Adding additional symptoms, as well as absent ones, and risk factors is also helpful.

 There are many ways to gather initial evidence:

-- building a human body avatar with each body part mapped to the predefined list of observations for the user to select
+• building a human body avatar with each body part mapped to the predefined list of observations for the user to select,

-endpoint to find observations that have often been selected by other users with similar health problems - allowing users to enter their laboratory test results
+• using the /suggest endpoint to find observations that have often been selected by other users with similar health problems,

 Based on our experience from numerous deployments, it is both important and challenging to design this initial step in a way that will encourage users to provide enough data to begin the interview.